confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

     > **Note:** You will create resources during this workshop that will incur costs.
 When you sign up for a Confluent Cloud account, you will get up to $200 per month deducted from your Confluent Cloud statement for the first three months.
 This will cover the cost of resources created during the workshop.

 2. Ports 443 and 9092 need to be open to the public internet for outbound traffic.
-To check, try accessing the following from our youb browser:
+To check, try accessing the following from your web browser:
     - portquiz.net:443
     - portquiz.net:9092